sharedferret/Sparkle-Turntable-Bot/CONFIG.md

 	botinfo
 		auth: Your bot's auth code.
 		userid: Your bot's user id.
-		laptoptype: What laptop you want your bot to have (pc, mac, linux, chrome, iphone) To find your auth/userid: http://alaingilbert.github.com/Turntable-API/bookmarklet.html
+		botname: Your bot's short name (for commands like [name], pm me) To find your auth/userid: http://alaingilbert.github.com/Turntable-API/bookmarklet.html
-	roomid: The room you want your bot to be placed in. admins
+	roomid: The room you want your bot to be placed in.
-		mainadmin: Your user id.
+	admin: Your user id.
-		admins: An array of admins for your bot (include yourself!) database
+	database
 		usedb: Set to true if you want to use a database, false otherwise.
+		logchat: Set to true if you want to log chat, false otherwise.
 		dbname: The name of your mysql database. tablenames
 			song: The name of your song table.
-			chat: The name of your chatlog table.
+			chat: The name of your chatlog table (name this even if you have logchat set to false)
 			user: The name of your userlist table.
-			holiday: The name of your holiday greeting table. login
+			holiday: The name of your holiday greeting table login
 			user: Your bot's mysql login
 			password: Your bot's mysql login password